damienbod/AngularWebpackVisualStudio/README.md

 See also (Using ngc) http://blog.mgechev.com/2016/06/26/tree-shaking-angular2-production-build-rollup-javascript/

-It can be run using npm run buildProduction which is configured in the package.json.
+It can be run using npm run build-production which is configured in the package.json.

 ```
-"buildProduction": "npm run ngc && npm run webpack-prod"
+"build-production": "npm run ngc && npm run webpack-prod"
 ```